 Prior to the classroom course, fully trained participants consumed an average of 26.4 liters (7 gallons) of fuel while completing the test track.
 Post-classroom instruction, fully trained participants consumed an average of 19.2 liters (5.1 gallons) of fuel, a 27 percent decrease.
 Other results from the study indicated that six weeks after training, participants in the fully trained condition consumed less fuel (statistically significant) than drivers in the classroom-only and control conditions.
 On average, fully trained participants consumed 20.1 liters (5.3 gallons) of fuel, classroom-only participants consumed 26.8 liters (7.1 gallons) of fuel and control participants consumed 27.5 liters (7.3 gallons) of fuel while completing the test track.
 The findings from this study suggest that there was indeed a transfer of training for classroom instruction with potential positive benefits experienced through increased fuel efficiency.

-In another example, the Upstate Niagara Cooperative deployed a hybrid training program which consisted of in-cab coaching (via telematics), classroom instruction and targeted training of poor performers to overcome the issue of fuel inefficiencies.[12]
-The in-cab telematics provided both the driver and their supervisor with information on the driver’s driving habits such as fuel efficiency or shifting patterns; in addition the system would alert the driver when they engaged in inefficient driving behaviors.
-In the first three months after deploying the in-cab coaching, seven out of ten trucks demonstrated marked improvement.
-Prior to the coaching, the average fuel economy was 5.81 miles-per-gallon (mpg), post-coaching the average fuel economy increased to 6.10 mpg.[13]
+In another example, the Upstate Niagara Cooperative deployed a hybrid training program which consisted of in-cab coaching (via telematics), classroom instruction and targeted training of poor performers to overcome the issue of fuel inefficiencies.[16]
+The in-cab telematics provided both the driver and their supervisor with information on driving habits such as fuel efficiency or shifting patterns; in addition the system would alert the driver when they engaged in inefficient driving behaviors.
+In the first 3 months after deploying the in-cab coaching, 7 out of 10 drivers demonstrated marked improvement.
+Prior to the coaching, the average fuel economy was 5.81 miles-per-gallon (mpg), post-coaching the average fuel economy increased to 6.10 mpg.[17]

-Boodlal and Chiang conducted a study evaluating the influence of coaching and telematics systems on safety and fuel efficiency behaviors among 46 drivers who drove Class 8 day and sleeper cabs.[14]
+Another study evaluated the influence of coaching and telematics systems on safety and fuel efficiency behaviors among 46 drivers who drove Class 8 day and sleeper cabs.[18]
 The research included four conditions: a control day cab group; a control sleeper cab group; a pilot day cab group; and a pilot sleeper cab group.
-Interventions were introduced to drivers in the pilot day and pilot sleeper cab groups between November 2010 and October 2011.
-The interventions were carried out via five stages:
+Interventions were introduced to drivers in the pilot day and pilot sleeper cab groups.
+The interventions were carried out via five stages after baseline data measurements were collected:

 - Drivers in both pilot groups were informed that researchers were collecting truck performance data to measure safety and fuel economy.